i-companion/i-companion.github.io/index.md

 Brief overview of the progress accomplished in Milestone 2:
 - Profile page was updated
+- Sign up page was updated (writes to the database)
 - Available games page was updated
-- Popular games page was updated
+- Popular games page was updated (reads from the database)
 - Schedule page was updated

 <ol>